weitianxin/github.io/_pages/about.md

 Student of AI talent class

 Core Courses last semester:
 CS: Operating Systems(95) / Introduction to Artificial Intelligence(95) / Computer Network(90)
 Math: Fundamentals of Operations Research(96) / Introduction to Cognitive Science(90)

 # Bio

 I am a junior student major in computer science at USTC and also a member of the AI talent class.
 My research interests includes machine learning, natural language processing, and data mining.

-# EDUCATIONS
+# Educations

 2016/07-Now  |  Computer Science, SCGY, University of Science and Technology of China

-2019/07-2019/10 | Computer Science, University of California, Los Angeles
+2019/07-2019/10  |  Research Intern at Computer Science, University of California, Los Angeles

-Experience
+Research Experience
 ======
-- Key Laboratory of Big Data Analysis and Application| USTC
+- Key Laboratory of Big Data Analysis and Application |  USTC

   **Apr 2018-present**